19 Top Benefits Of Beekeeping

 11. Get low-effort pets

-People often think of bees as time-consuming, but in fact, they’re generally self-sufficient.
-Unlike cats, dogs, and rabbits that need feeding daily, bees can be left to their own devices most of the time.
+People often think of bees as time-consuming, but they’re generally self-sufficient.
+Bees prefer to be left alone, unlike cats, dogs, and rabbits, which need feeding daily.

-Beehives don’t require much space either.
-Depending on your local laws, you may be able to start beekeeping in a built-up urban area.
+A hive doesn’t need much space, either.
+Depending on local laws, you may be able to start beekeeping in an urban area.

 12. Dress up like an astronaut

-Getting dressed up in a bee suit is fun and people often find it empowering standing amongst bees.
-Kids also think they’re cool and will want to try it on for themselves any chance they get.
+Getting dressed up in a bee suit is fun, and people often find it empowering to stand amongst bees.

-W lady in a beekeeping suit next to a beehive
+A lady in a beekeeping suit next to a beehive.

 Getting into a beekeeping suit is fun.